 The coronavirus pandemic has compelled countries, the global economy and every single one of us to move our daily lives to the digital world.
 This is happening to an unprecedented extent and at extremely short notice.
 Why?
 Because it’s the only way to ensure the necessary physical distance.
 Never before has our society been so dependent on broadband Internet, cloud services and mobile devices.
-What many don't know is that specialty chemicals for the electronics industry from our Performance Materials business are a fundamental part of the digital infrastructure.
+What many don't know is that specialty chemicals for the electronics industry from our Electronics business are a fundamental part of the digital infrastructure.

 In digital crisis mode

 Looking out the window these days might lead you to believe that the world has come to a standstill.
 There are only a few cars on the streets, now and then a pedestrian – some wearing a facemask – and almost no planes in the sky.
 Cities and villages seem to be deserted.
 But appearances can be deceiving.
 Social life has not been brought to a standstill by the Covid-19 pandemic, it has only largely shifted to the digital world.
 Even if the protective measures by governments mean massive cuts for us, digital technologies allow us to continue our professional and personal lives in many ways.